 Text files that are input into Topaz are interpreted based on Topaz's fileformat setting.
-The default is 8BIT.
-With this setting, text files are interpreted as 8-bit extended ASCII, the way GemStone historically has encoded this range.

-With the setting of UTF8, text files are assumed to be encoded as UTF-8, and it will attempt to decode any bytes in the 128-255 range.
+The default is UTF8; text files (that do not include a fileformat command in the header) are assumed to be encoded as UTF-8, and it will attempt to decode any bytes in the 128-255 range.

-To input text files that are encoded as UTF-8 into Topaz, use:
+To input text files that are encoded as 8BIT into Topaz, use: